Fire and Heat

 Wool does not melt, and although it does burn, it is classified as non-flammable because it requires more oxygen than is present in the atmosphere to ignite.
 Wool will only burn at a much higher temperature than the temperature that will melt synthetics, which are infamous for melting onto skin and into wounds.
 When wool does burn, the fire is self-extinguishing, and the ash tends to insulate against further problems.

-Here is an old and intense video contrasting the way wool and synthetics handle flame.
+The image above is from an old and intense video contrasting the way wool and synthetics handle flame.
 The video was made by the government of New Zealand back in the 1960s, or so.
 Hopefully we are using much safer synthetics now ... but compared to wool, modern synthetics still perform horribly.

 “Wool burns with a self-extinguishing flame and produces a soft ash that dissipates and will not lodge in open wounds,” says Jeanette M. Cardamone, a chemist at the United States Department of Agriculture Agricultural Research Service Eastern Regional Research Center (ERRC) in Wyndmoor, Pennsylvania.
 “Synthetic materials, on the other hand, form hot, molten beads that can drip into a wound and cause trauma.”